josemotta/IoT.Home.Thing/README.md

             return new ObjectResult(hs_state);
         }

-The results can be seen using Swagger UI, as shown below:
+The results can be finally obtained using Swagger UI, as shown below:

 ![](https://i.imgur.com/LhjmNpn.png)

+The `IoT.Home.Thing` is now equipped with great software to improve Home Intelligence projects.

 *Did you like it?
 Please give me a :star:!*